-- (1) The purpose of the Landscape values overlay code is to: - (a) implement the policy direction of the Strategic Framework, in particular: - (i) Theme 2: Environment and landscape values Element 3.5.5 Scenic amenity; - (ii) Theme 3: Natural resource management Element 3.6.4 Resource extraction. - (b) enable an assessment of whether development is suitable on land within the Landscape values overlay sub-categories. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) areas of High landscape value are protected, retained and enhanced; - (b) areas of Medium landscape value are managed to integrate and limit the visual impact of development; - (c) the landscape values of the Coastal scenery area are managed to integrate and limit the visual impact of development; - (d) development maintains and enhances the significant landscape elements and features which contribute to the distinctive character and identity of Douglas Shire; - (e) ridges and vegetated hillslopes are not developed in a way that adversely impacts on landscape values; - (f) watercourses, forested mountains and coastal landscape character types remain predominantly natural in appearance in order to maintain the region's diverse character and distinctive tropical image, in particular: - (i) areas in the coastal landscape character type which are predominantly natural and undeveloped in appearance retain this natural landscape character;
+- (1) The purpose of the Landscape values overlay code is to: - implement the policy direction of the Strategic Framework, in particular: - (i) Theme 2: Environment and landscape values Element 3.5.5 Scenic amenity; - (ii) Theme 3: Natural resource management Element 3.6.4 Resource extraction. - (b) enable an assessment of whether development is suitable on land within the Landscape values overlay sub-categories. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) areas of High landscape value are protected, retained and enhanced; - (b) areas of Medium landscape value are managed to integrate and limit the visual impact of development; - (c) the landscape values of the Coastal scenery area are managed to integrate and limit the visual impact of development; - (d) development maintains and enhances the significant landscape elements and features which contribute to the distinctive character and identity of Douglas Shire; - (e) ridges and vegetated hillslopes are not developed in a way that adversely impacts on landscape values; - (f) watercourses, forested mountains and coastal landscape character types remain predominantly natural in appearance in order to maintain the region's diverse character and distinctive tropical image, in particular: - (i) areas in the coastal landscape character type which are predominantly natural and undeveloped in appearance retain this natural

-- (ii) watercourses which are predominantly natural and undeveloped in appearance retain this natural landscape character; - (iii) the rural character of cane fields and lowlands landscape character types which are predominantly rural or natural in appearance are maintained; - (iv) landscape values are maintained when viewed from lookouts, scenic routes, gateways and public places. - (g) views towards High landscape value areas and the Coral Sea are not diminished; - (h) development is consistent with the prevailing landscape character of its setting, and is neither visually dominant nor visually intrusive; - (i) advertising devices do not detract from the landscape values, character types or amenity of an area.
+- landscape character; - (ii) watercourses which are predominantly natural and undeveloped in appearance retain this natural landscape character; - (iii) the rural character of cane fields and lowlands landscape character types which are predominantly rural or natural in appearance are maintained; - (iv) landscape values are maintained when viewed from lookouts, scenic routes, gateways and public places. - (g) views towards High landscape value areas and the Coral Sea are not diminished; - (h) development is consistent with the prevailing landscape character of its setting, and is neither visually dominant nor visually intrusive; - (i) advertising devices do not detract from the landscape values, character types or amenity of an area.

 Table Error!
-No text of specified style in document...a - Landscape values overlay code - assessable development
+No text of specified style in document..a - Landscape values overlay code - assessable development

-Performance outcomes Acceptable outcomes Applicant response For assessable development Development in a High landscape value area PO1 AO1.1 N/A Development within High landscape value areas Buildings and structures are not more than identified on the Landscape values overlay maps contained in Schedule 2: 8.5 metres and two storeys in height. (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes Note - Height is inclusive of roof height. ridgelines, the coastal foreshore or the shoreline of AO1.2 N/A other water bodies through the loss of vegetation; Buildings and structures are setback not less (b) is effectively screened from view from a road, than 50 metres from ridgelines or peaks. lookout or other public place by an existing natural ۵01 3 N//A screened by native vegetation, of will be effectively Development is screened from view from N/A construction. roads or other public places by an existing (c) retains existing vegetation and incorporates new natural landform or an existing native landscaping to enhance existing vegetation and vegetation buffer. visually soften built form elements; (d) incorporates development of a scale, design, A01.4 N/A height, position on site, construction materials and Where development on land steeper than 1 external finishes that are compatible with the (a) development follows the natural: landscape values of the locality; (a) development follows the natural, (e) avoids detrimental impacts on landscape values and excessive changes to the natural landionn as
+Performance outcomes Acceptable outcomes Applicant response For assessable development Development in a High landscape value area PO1 Development within High landscape value areas identified on the Landscape values overlay maps contained in Schedule 2: (a) avoids detrimental impacts on the landscape values of forested skylines, visible hillslopes, ridgelines, the coastal foreshore or the shoreline of other water bodies through the loss of vegetation; (b) is effectively screened from view from a road, lookout or other public place by an existing natural landform or native vegetation, or will be effectively screened by native vegetation within 3 years of construction; (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape values and excessive changes to the natural landform as AO1.1 Buildings and structures are not more than 8.5 metres and two storeys in height.
+Note - Height is inclusive of roof height.
+AO1.2 Buildings and structures are setback not less than 50 metres from ridgelines or peaks.
+AO1.3 Development is screened from view from roads or other public places by an existing natural landform or an existing native vegetation buffer.
+AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the site; N/A N/A N/A